 Once the train arrived, our trip back to Florence was uneventful, and after a full day of exploring, great food, and sea air, we slept really well.

-We knew as soon as we added Florence to our itinerary that we wanted to see both the Leaning Tower and Manarola, and we even went so far as to find a couple of tours that would take us to both.
+We knew as soon as we added Florence to our itinerary that we wanted to see both the Leaning Tower of Pisa and Manarola- one of the five coastal towns that make up Cinque Terre.
+We even went so far as to find a couple of tours that would take us to both in one day.
 In this case, though, we would recommend against using a tour company.
 The tours we considered would have cost more than $100 USD per person and primarily included transportation and some brief guided tours.
 We spent just $35 USD per person, which was a huge savings for us.